North Carolina Commissioner of Insurance: Powers, duties, and structure

-Article III, Section 7, of the Constitution of North Carolina stipulates the popular election of the Commissioner of Insurance every four years.
+Article III, Section 7, of the Constitution of North Carolina stipulates the popular election of the commissioner of insurance every four years.
 The office holder is not subject to term limits.
-North Carolina is one of the few states to have an elected insurance commissioner.
+North Carolina is one of 11 states to have an elected insurance commissioner.
 In the event of a vacancy in the office, the Governor of North Carolina has the authority to appoint a successor until a candidate is elected at the next general election for members of the General Assembly.
 Per Article III, Section 8 of the constitution, the commissioner sits on the Council of State.
-They are tenth in line of succession to the governor.
+They are eleventh in line of succession to the governor.

-The Commissioner of Insurance leads the North Carolina Department of Insurance.
+The commissioner of insurance leads the North Carolina Department of Insurance.
 The department regulates the sale of insurance in the state and licenses motor clubs premium financing firms, bail bondsmen, and collection agencies.
 The department has three groups: Public Services, which answers consumer queries and investigates insurance fraud; Company Services, which evaluates the financial condition of insurance companies and conducts actuarial studies; and Technical Services, which monitors rates and industry practices.
 As of December 2022, the department has 539 employees retained under the terms of the State Human Resources Act.
-The commissioner is ex officio State Fire Marshal of North Carolina, and the insurance department also houses the Office of the State Fire Marshal, which enforces the state fire code, manages the self-insurance fund for state-owned property, and provides training and support to fire and rescue squads.
 As with all Council of State officers, the commissioner's salary is fixed by the General Assembly and cannot be reduced during their term of office.
-In 2022, the commissioner's annual salary was $146,421.
+As of 2025, the commissioner's annual salary is $168,384.
 The Department of Insurance is housed in the Albemarle Building in downtown Raleigh.